It's not one size fits all.

 - Lack of exercise

-Since sexual arousal has as much to do with the mind as it does with the body, psychological factors can also play a role in hampering your mojo.
+Since sexual arousal has as much to do with the mind as it does with the body, psychological factors can also play a role in hampering your arousal.
 Stress, anxiety, depression, and mixed feelings about the time, place, or your partner—all of these things can contribute to ED.

 Not Staying Erect

 Much like with the inability to get an erection, a problem staying erect means the blood isn’t flowing to your penis the way it needs to for you to continue having sex and achieve orgasm.
 The same causes apply, too.